bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 11.5.
 Quantum
 ------------------

-We don't need to install the hole quantum server here, just the our plugin's agent
+We don't need to install the hole quantum server here, just the openVSwitch plugin's agent

 * Install the Quantum openvswitch agent::